microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 ![](../_static/images/howto_guides/workflows/readsQC/image6.png)

-The Browser/Download Output section provides output files available to download.
+The Download Output section provides output files available to download.
 The clean data will be in an interleaved .fq.gz file.
 General QC statistics are in the filterStats.txt file.